 The spectrum of hearing loss is broad.
 Some individuals may experience adult onset of a minor hearing loss that is fully corrected with a hearing aid; others may have been deaf from birth or an early age.

 The time-of-life at which the person's hearing occurred is important because it significantly impacts oral communication skills.
 A person who experiences significant hearing loss or deafness from an early age will have greater difficulty speaking as clearly and mastering the nuances of language than someone who learned to speak before the onset of hearing loss.
-Individuals who have been deaf from birth may have a deaf “accent when speaking and experience difficulty learning grammatical English, which could also impact their written language skills.
+Individuals who have been deaf from birth may have a deaf accent when speaking and experience difficulty learning grammatical English, which could also impact their written language skills.
 Or they prefer to always communicate via American Sign Language.
 Remember not to make assumptions and treat each person individually.

 Technology has made it easier for people with hearing loss to communicate.
 Telecommunications devices such as video displays, smart phone apps, operator-assisted relay services and phone amplifiers have made it possible for people who are not fluent in sign language to communicate more effectively with those who are sign language fluent.
 Computer technology and the greater availability of sign language interpreters have also had a positive impact.